-The near-consensus that antitrust law requires adaptation does not necessarily imply that it should be utilized to address political power.
-For those who are familiar with antitrust law’s goals as they have been understood since the Chicago school of thought became prominent, the idea of expanding antitrust law to deal with political power may seem odd (for a survey of the different waves of antitrust in different periods see Stucke & Ezrachi, 2017).
-But this is not, in fact, a new idea.
-As the name “Neo-Brandies” implies, an understanding of antitrust as an area of law focused on political power echoes the original intent of the Sherman Act and its interpretation by courts in the 1920’s and 1930’s by the Brandeis court.
-When the Sherman Act was enacted, Senator John Sherman explained that the law was aimed primarily at curtailing the breeding of antidemocratic pressures, and at eliminating the phenomenon whereby the private discretion of a few controls the welfare of all (Pitofsky, 1979).
-Judge Louis Brandies interpreted the antitrust laws in this spirit, arguing for restricting big firms even when they do not necessarily possess market power and do not control the market price of goods (Brandies, 1934).
+Those subscribing to this near-consensus of opinion that antitrust law requires adaptation, however, do not necessarily suggest that it should be utilized to address the issue of political power.
+For those familiar with the goals of antitrust law as they have been understood since the ascendancy of the Chicago School of thought, which prefers relaying on the efficiency of markets and is skeptical about the merits of judicial intervention for correcting anticompetitive practices, the idea of actually expanding antitrust law to deal with business’s political power may seem anomalous.
+(For a survey of the different approaches to antitrust law in different periods see Stucke & Ezrachi, 2017).
+But expanding antitrust law to cover political activity is not, in fact, a new idea.
+As the name “Neo-Brandeis” implies, an understanding of antitrust as an area of law focused on political power echoes the original antitrust intent of the Sherman Act and its interpretation by courts in the 1920s and 1930s by the Brandeis court.
+When the Sherman Act was enacted, Senator John Sherman explained that the law was aimed primarily at curtailing antidemocratic pressures from business, and at eliminating the phenomenon whereby the private preferences of a few controls the welfare of all (Pitofsky, 1979).
+Justice Louis Brandeis interpreted the antitrust laws in this spirit, his belief in “regulated competition” reflecting his argument that big firms should be restricted even when they do not necessarily possess excessive market power and do not control the market price of goods (Brandeis, 1934).

-The utilization of antitrust to combat political power is thus not an unprecedented idea.
-In taking a fresh look at antitrust law’s functions—a fresh look that most agree is warranted—it may be helpful to look beyond the traditional effects of market power on price and quantity (Hovenkamp, 2019).
-If antitrust law, or specific antitrust law doctrines, can be utilized to address a problem associated with big business without putting in place an undisciplined set of goals that provide no guidance, there is no reason not to do so.
+Therefore, applying antitrust provisions to combat political power is not an unprecedented idea.
+In taking a fresh look at the functions of antitrust law, a review, one that most agree is warranted, it may be helpful to look beyond the traditional effects of market power on price and quantity (Hovenkamp, 2019).
+It is arguable, then, that if antitrust law, or specific antitrust law doctrines, can be utilized to address a problem associated with big business, without imposing ambiguous goals lacking specific guidelines, there is no reason not to do so; in fact, there may be very good reason to move in this direction.
 However, practical suggestions for such uses have yet to be made.
-Normative arguments that antitrust should serve additional goals are abundant (e.g., Ayal, 2013; Khan, 2018).
-And suggestions for doctrinal modifications that would allow antitrust to attain its traditional goals in modern markets have also been made (Khan, 2018; Hovenkamp, 2021; Lundqvist & Gal, 2019, 29-70; Gal, 2018).
-But practical applications of existing antitrust-law doctrines to combat big business’ political power have yet to be introduced.
-In this project we will attempt to fill this void.
-Specifically, we hope to provide guidance and practical tools for the expansion of specific antitrust-law doctrines to curtail the power big businesses wield in the political domain.
+Normative arguments that antitrust should serve additional goals are abundant (e.g., Ayal, 2013; Khan, 2018) and suggestions for doctrinal modifications that would allow antitrust to attain its traditional goals in modern markets have also been made (Gal, 2018; Khan, 2018; Lundqvist & Gal, 2019, 29–70; Hovenkamp, 2021).
+But practical applications of existing antitrust law doctrines to combat the political power of today’s big business have yet to be raised in legal, political, or academic circles.
+This project seeks to fill this void by providing guidance and practical tools for expanding specific antitrust doctrines to curtail the power big businesses wield in the political domain.
 We do not advocate a full-fledged shift in the goals or focus of antitrust law.
-Rather, we propose a more modest modification—a modification of antitrust law’s Herfindahl-Hirschman Index (HHI), that will allow this index to assist in identifying when the control of media outlets by big business poses a danger to the functioning of democratic institutions.
-Specifically, we intend to develop a Business-Media Influence Index (BMII), and explore possible regulatory regimes to govern big businesses’ acquisition of media outlets.
+Rather, we propose a more modest modification; that is, a modification of antitrust law’s Herfindahl-Hirschman Index (HHI), a common measure of market concentration used to determine market competitiveness, that will enable the use of this index to identify when the control of media outlets by big business poses a danger to the functioning of democratic institutions.
+Specifically, we intend to develop a Business-Media Influence Index (BMII), and explore possible regulatory regimes to govern the acquisition of media outlets by big businesses.